row-start col-xs-12 |

 The page also shows first detection of the Raikoke cloud in the 1st week of July, from the Hautes Provence ground-based lidar, through to a 10-day composite of the hemispherically-dispersed aerosol from satellite-borne lidar in August.

-Although the eruption’s impacts on climate were not significant, within the northern hemisphere long-term record from Hautes Provence, the event generated the strongest integrated backscatter signal since the tail-end of the Pinatubo cloud in the mid-1990s.
+Although the eruption’s impacts on climate were not significant, within the northern hemisphere long-term record from Hautes Provence, the event generated the strongest integrated backscatter signal since the tail-end of the Pinatubo cloud in the mid-1990s.1.
+First day’s eastward transport of the Raikoke SO2 plume (shared on 25th June 2019)

 (IASI instrument on MetOp satellite, images from Lieven Clarisse, Univ.
 Brussels, Belgium)